“A stylish 2-bedroom beach house with laid-back charm, set on a quiet fisherman’s beach near Tangalle (sleeps 2-4)”

 One of the best features of the set up is the superb food on offer.
 Breakfast is laid on and included in the rates: a healthy selection of fresh tropical fruits, yoghurt, toast and drinks.
-After that, you can book whatever meals you fancy, note there's a daily charge for provisions - just discuss your requirements with Rupa, who will ask Rajika to pop off to Tangalle's fish and veg markets on his tuk-tuk (you can accompany him if you want) and bring back the ingredients for Rupa to whip up a feast.
+Book whatever other meals you fancy from a range of menus (and at any time of day, just allow at least 30-45 minutes for the chefs to whip up a feast from scratch), including all-day dining and set dinner.
+Fresh ingredients are from Tangalle's fish and veg markets.

 Unsurprisingly, beautifully prepared curries are their speciality - chicken, fish or vegetable - and they can be toned down for younger or more sensitive palates.
+And all dietary requirements can be catered for with advance notice.
 We had a fabulous curry feast including creamy chicken and potato curry, plus a huge selection of sides including coconut salad with curried green bean, freshly made dahl and akee - all very tasty and washed down with chilled beer (wines are also available).
 If you fancy a change, they can also manage several "international" dishes, including an excellent spaghetti with basil and king prawns.
 You eat on the lovely covered veranda, at a round table with space for 5.

 Of course, you are free to check out local restaurants too.
 There's one right next door - Manahara Bungalows - which serves decent local food and beer; or try Il Camino for Italian cuisine, a 5-10 minute walk down the beach (check it's open first).
 For upscale dining, take a tuk tuk to Amanwella.